companieshouse/styleguides/terraform.md

   vpn_cidrs = values(data.terraform_remote_state.network_common_infra.outputs.vpn_cidrs)
 }
 ```
-Allows you to use the shortened form of `local.vpn_cidrs` throughout the module instead of `values(data.terraform_re...`.
+This allows you to use a shorter and more contextual form of `local.vpn_cidrs` throughout the module instead of `values(data.terraform_re...`.

 ### Security